ServiceStack/ServiceStack.Text/README.md

 Env.StrictMode = true;
 ```

-Where it will fail fast and throw Exceptions on deserialization errors.
+Where it will instead fail fast and throw Exceptions on deserialization errors.

 ## Custom Serialization